aces/Loris-MRI/docs/scripts_md/MRI.md

 `mri_protocol` table in the database.

 INPUTS:
-  - $centerID       : ID of the center where acquisition was done
+  - $centerID       : ID of the center where the scan was acquired
   - $subjectref     : reference on the hash that contains the subject information
   - $tarchiveInfoRef: reference on the tarchive
   - $fileref        : file hash ref